-You might not think it, but your home could have inferior air quality.
+You might not think it, but your home could have an inferior air quality.
 Air pollution from the outside world often seeps into your home, and when allowed to build up it can become a severe health risk.
 This can pk-callout to a variety of health problems such as asthma, cancer, and even heart disease.
 But thankfully there is an easy way to mitigate these risks, and it’s all thanks to NASA.
 Back in 1989, they did a study on how to improve the air quality in their space shuttles.
 They found that some houseplants each had a unique way of naturally cleansing the air from toxins.
 Bringing potted plants into a living space to liven it up is a trick that’s often used by interior designers.

 How Do Indoor Plants Clean the Air?